twostraws/Inferno/README.md

 ### Animated Gradient Fill

-A `colorEffect()` shader that generates generates a constantly cycling color gradient, centered on the input view.
+A `colorEffect()` shader that generates a constantly cycling color gradient, centered on the input view.

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image, in user space.
 - `time`: The number of elapsed seconds since the shader was created.

 Example code: